Walnut Brownies

 Total Time 40 minutes

 Classic Brownie Recipes like Fudge Brownies are so much better than any box brownie mix!
-Skip the store bought stuff and make these chocolatey fudge Walnut Brownies instead!
+Skip the store-bought stuff and make these chocolatey fudge Walnut Brownies instead!

-Walnut Brownies in stack
+Sabrina’s Walnut Brownies

 When it comes to traditional sweets, is there anything more classic than a Walnut Brownie?
 Sure, you could find fudgy, chocolatey Walnut Brownies in bakeries and brownie mixes, but the best brownies are made in your kitchen!